You’re likely familiar with the idea that shorter videos are better.

 - If possible, squeeze your script into a 1-minute video.
 This time range has the best viewer retention.

 - If you can’t keep it to 1 minute, try to keep it under 2 minutes.
+Three-minute videos can also work well if you’re able to create top-notch content.

 - Try to compress video that is more than 2 minutes into 2 minutes.